Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

         }
 ```

 The responses are a little different, but in both cases we need to convert a `Book` model to a dictionary to create our response.
-We can see this code repeated in both functions, so let's move forward with refactoring it to a helper function!
+We can see this code repeated in both functions, so let's move forward with refactoring the repeated code into a single helper function both functions can use!

 ### Identifying Dependencies

-We've identified the code we want to refactor, but do we have the safety net we need to refactor confidently?
+We identified the code we want to refactor, but do we have the safety net we need to refactor confidently?
 To know that, we need to first identify our dependencies, then ensure we have strong test coverage around those scenarios.

-To identify dependencies, we want to look at the code base and ask "Where is the code I'm refactoring being called?".
+To identify dependencies, we want to look at the code base and ask "Where is the code I'm refactoring being called?"
 We should keep track of all the locations we find.
-If we're refactoring code inside a class, we'd also want to ask "Does any other code extend or inherit this class?".
+If we're refactoring code inside a class, we also want to ask "Does any other code extend or inherit this class?"

 In our case, we can search the project and feel confident that our two read functions, `read_all_books` and `read_one_book`, are the only dependencies.